FairTax

 As defined in the proposed legislation, the initial sales tax rate is 30% (i.e. a purchase of $100 would incur a sales tax of $30, resulting in a total price to the consumer of $130).
 Advocates promote this as a 23% tax inclusive rate based on the total amount paid including the tax, which is the method currently used to calculate income tax liability.
 In subsequent years the rate could adjust annually based on federal receipts in the previous fiscal year.
 With the rebate taken into consideration, the FairTax would be progressive on consumption, but would still be regressive on income (since consumption as a percentage of income falls at higher income levels).
 Opponents argue this would accordingly decrease the tax burden on high-income earners and increase it on the lower class earners.
 Supporters contend that the plan would effectively tax wealth, increase purchasing power and decrease tax burdens by broadening the tax base.

-Advocates expect a consumption tax to increase savings and investment, ease tax compliance and increase economic growth, increase incentives for international business to locate in the US and increase US competitiveness in international trade.
+Advocates expect a consumption tax to increase savings and investment, ease tax compliance and increase economic growth, increase incentives for international business to locate in the United States and increase U.S. competitiveness in international trade.
 The plan would provide transparency for funding the federal government.
 Supporters believe it would increase civil liberties, benefit the environment, and effectively tax illegal activity and undocumented immigrants.
 Critics contend that a consumption tax of this size would be extremely difficult to collect, would lead to pervasive tax evasion, and raise less revenue than the current tax system, leading to an increased budget deficit.
 The proposed Fairtax might cause removal of tax deduction incentives, transition effects on after-tax savings, incentives on credit use and the loss of tax advantages to state and local bonds.
-It also includes a sunset clause if the 16th Amendment to the US Constitution is not repealed within seven years of its enactment.
+It also includes a sunset clause if the 16th Amendment to the U.S. Constitution is not repealed within seven years of its enactment.